dinesh2212/y86_processor/README.md

 # y86_processor
-A Y86 processor built and simulated on Verilog HDL
+A 64-bit sequntial design Y86 processor built and simulated on Verilog.